lsyang99/Solar-Panel-Detection-Samples/README.md

 # Solar Panel Detection on Colab.
-This repository encompasses a TensorFlow Lite model trained on colab for solar panel detection.
+This repository demonstrates an example of a TensorFlow Lite model re-trained on colab for solar panel detection.
 Sample size is 50 with a 15:35 split for testing and training, respectively.

 ### A workflow of re-training deep learning models acquired from TensorFlow Hub.